 How We Tested

-Our smartphone evaluations combine thorough research with a barrage of testing – both for user experience and benchmarks.
-We start by gathering and arranging available information about every smartphone in a comprehensive series of spreadsheets.
+Our smartphone evaluations combine thorough research with extensive testing.
+We start by gathering and arranging available information about every smartphone to narrow down the top choices.
 We get our hands on the best smartphones on the market and then compare the items you see above, including battery capacity, screen quality, camera specs, and internal components.
-After we compile our data, our lab spends time with each device.
+After we compile our data, our team spends time with each device.
 We conduct a variety of benchmark tests to assess features such as battery life, CPU processing power, graphic card performance, data read and write speeds, display quality and overall performance, and we factor these results into our overall evaluation.

 Of course, a smartphone is more than the sum of its parts.
 To gauge how smoothly all the functions and features work together in day-to-day use, we take each phone for a spin for a few days.
 We play games, watch videos, check our social media, take photos and make phone calls to feel what it’s like to use the phone.